March 2nd…“TELL ABOUT A HIGH SCHOOL PRINCIPAL THAT YOU REMEMBER.”

 Our proud Principal has now passed into eternity.
 About six months after his death, Mr. Pettichord’s lovely wife, Eva, succumbed to Alzheimer’s Disease.
 If even still standing (at this writing), their quaint little green house, at our town’s very busy intersection, is empty and derelict now with a FOR SALE sign languishing out in their front yard where once lived an exemplary man and his handsome family.
 Our world loses its seasoning and becomes a bit more bland when we lose these sweet folks who contributed so much to the flavor of our lives by their love and contributions while with us.

 To end this chapter on a happy note, here’s the story of how Mr. Pettichord interacted with my girlfriend and I one day in our High School years.
 Being the little lovebirds we were, back then, my lady and I were leaning with our shoulders against a brick wall of the school’s Music Building.
-Yes, we were very close as we nuzzled with each other against the chill of a frosty Fall day.
+Yes, we were very close as we nuzzled and cuddled with each other against the chill of a frosty Fall day.
 By today’s lax standards, our coziness was considered VERY MILD!!!
 Yet, up to us walks Mr. Pettichord and directs each of us to separate until there was at least a foot or two of distance between us.
 I surmise he was trying to shame us by what he said next.
 “What would your parents say if I took a photo of you two right now?”
 Being a little too witty for my own good, I smiled and replied, “They’d probably ask for enlargements!!”.
 Good-hearted Mr. Pettichord had to squelch a smile that almost popped onto his face when he could tell that I had just “called his bluff”.
 Sobering up, he said, “That wasn’t the answer I was looking for!”
-He warned us young lovers to “keep our distance” and then walked on his way.
+He warned us young lovers to “keep our distance” and then our school administrator walked on his way.
 Such was one of the fun memories of our Principal in the High School times of this Norwegian Farmer’s Son.